|1. A hand of galangal rhizome|

 Galangal is used as a herb cum spice in Southeast Asian cuisine, particularly in Malaysia, Singapore, Indonesia and Thailand.
 Galangal is an ingredient in chicken and fish curry dishes and also my favourite Hari Raya delicacy, the rendang.
 The Chinese call it "blue ginger" while in Malay, it is "galangal" or "lengkuas".

-As it is readily available at any wet market in this region, we are never shot of galangal.
+As it is readily available at any wet market in this region, we are never short of galangal.
 We also keep stock of galangal rhizomes in the refrigerator, ready to be used whenever the need arises.

 Do you know that galangal can grow into a beautiful plant with showy foliage?

 Even if you don't intent to harvest galangal for cooking, you can grow galangal plants just for their beautiful and cool-looking foliage.
 The whole plant is mildly aromatic.
 This is a cheap and low maintenance plant.
 Today I'll show you how to grow galangal from store-bought rhizomes.